More bad news for Sears.

 Continue Reading Below

-According to a Business Insider report, Sears is quietly closing another round of stores ahead of the holidays, with some set to begin two days before Christmas.
+Just one month ago, Sears quietly closed another round of stores ahead of the holidays, with some set to begin two days before Christmas.

-The latest round reportedly involves at least six Sears stores and five Kmart stores.
+That round reportedly involved at least six Sears stores and five Kmart stores.
 Most of the closings are expected to happen between November and December, which are the country’s prime shopping months.

 The news, however, does not come as a surprise as the retailer has been cutting its store count for years due to crippling sales declines amid tough competition and a consumer shift to online shopping.
 Since 2013, it has cut its store count from 1,980 to around 866 today, which includes 506 Sears locations and 360 Kmart stores, according to a public filing.